rokka-io/rokka-site/source/_references/30-dynamicmetadata.md

 #### Properties

 - `x` (required): Integer.
-The x-offset of the starting point, in pixels.
+The x-offset of the starting point, in pixels or percentage.
 - `y` (required): Integer.
-The y-offset of the starting point, in pixels.
+The y-offset of the starting point, in pixels or percentage.
 - `width`: Integer.
-The width of the subject area, in pixels.
+The width of the subject area, in pixels or percentage.
 The default value is 1.
 - `height`: Integer.
-The height of the subject area, in pixels.
+The height of the subject area, in pixels or percentage.
 The default value is 1.
+- `percentage`: Boolean.
+If the parameters above are in percentage instead of pixels
 ### Crop area

 Works similarly to the subject area object.
 But an image will always be cropped exactly at the defined area.